 The Space Segment is initially based on a single spacecraft (TSX-NG) to be launched into LEO (Low Earth Orbit) while the TerraSAR-X/TanDEM-X satellites are supposed to be still operational and providing the opportunity for a constellation with satellite(s) operated by partners (“WorldSAR” partnership).
-As secondary payload, an AIS receiver will complement the SAR Mission in order to extend ship detection capabilities based on SAR imagery (Ref.
+As a secondary payload, an AIS receiver will complement the SAR Mission in order to extend ship detection capabilities based on SAR imagery (Ref.
 3).

 The TerraSAR-NG System foresees a core ground segment infrastructure and a network of main and external TT&C and reception stations.
-To improve overall responsiveness polar station(s), reception services provided by Direct Access Partners and a corresponding high bandwidth network are envisaged.
-Interoperability with the on-going TerraSAR-X mission is a driving mission requirement.
-Therefore, the TerraSAR-NG mission will provide seamless access to data of both missions and in addition, TerraSAR-NG will provide TerraSAR-X heritage products allowing for continuation of existing data stacks and interferometric applications.
+To improve the overall responsiveness of polar station(s), reception services provided by Direct Access Partners and a corresponding high bandwidth network are envisaged.
+Interoperability with the ongoing TerraSAR-X mission is a driving mission requirement.
+Therefore, the TerraSAR-NG mission will provide seamless access to data of both missions and in addition, TerraSAR-NG will provide TerraSAR-X heritage products allowing for the continuation of existing data stacks and interferometric applications.

 The TerraSAR-NG Service Segment will provide the information service, ordering service and delivery service to the customers.
-In addition, the Service Segment is responsible for a seamless access to the data and products from TerraSAR-X and TerraSAR-NG Missions.
+In addition, the Service Segment is responsible for seamless access to the data and products from TerraSAR-X and TerraSAR-NG Missions.

-• The pursued extension of the bandwidth allocation to 1,200 MHz bandwidth, necessary for the VHR (Very High Resolution) mode (0.25 m), has been adopted as topic for approval on the agenda of the next World Radio Conference in 2015.
-Analysis of the conditions for the pursued spectrum extension is on-going in coordination with stakeholders.
+• The pursued extension of the bandwidth allocation to 1,200 MHz bandwidth, necessary for the VHR (Very High Resolution) mode (0.25 m), has been adopted as a topic for approval on the agenda of the next World Radio Conference in 2015.
+Analysis of the conditions for the pursued spectrum extension is ongoing in coordination with stakeholders.

 • An initial CCC (Coordinated Constellation Concept) for commercial X-band SAR will start operations in 2014, comprising the German TerraSAR-X/TanDEM-X and the Spanish PAZ satellite.

-• The TerraSAR-X NG system project has passed the SRR (System Requirements Review) in 2012 at Astrium Geo-Information Services and is now in the Preliminary Design Phase, accompanied by incorporation of further user feedback and key requirements from stakeholders and partners.
+• The TerraSAR-X NG system project passed the SRR (System Requirements Review) in 2012 at Astrium Geo-Information Services and is now in the Preliminary Design Phase, accompanied by the incorporation of further user feedback and key requirements from stakeholders and partners.

-Time critical development activities are under way to ensure the planned start of commercial services in order to guarantee X-band data and service continuity.
+Time-critical development activities are underway to ensure the planned start of commercial services in order to guarantee X-band data and service continuity.
 A launch opportunity has been secured, with options being under investigation.